fauzano-X1ta/assignment_day_22_de6/readme.md

 ### Dataset Analysis
 - **Salary Bracket Distribution:** The dataset shows a significant number of customers in the 'Medium' salary bracket.
 - **Gender Distribution:** The gender distribution is nearly even with a slight male predominance.
 - **Average Number of Flights per Province:** the average number of flights per province is fairly consistent across the different provinces.
-This indicates that there is little variation in flight frequency among provinces, implying that customers in different regions tend to have similar flying patterns..
+This indicates that there is little variation in flight frequency among provinces, implying that customers in different regions tend to have similar flying patterns.